Season 5: Episode 5: Pauline Marie Gairanod

 What qualities or work experience the law firms are looking for when hiring internationally trained lawyers?

-It can get very lonely as someone who isn’t from the country where they work.
-This is a common experience for many LLMs, especially those from Latin American or European countries who move to the U.S. because we want to grow as lawyers and gain exposure to bigger experiences.
-For me, I wanted to work on larger deals in a bigger market and gain real big law experience, so I took the leap.
-It can be jarring, so you need to be kinder to yourself, especially in your first few years in a new country.
+There are still many things that are a struggle for me.
+I moved to Germany knowing very few people; literally, the only people I knew here were friends from the LLM program.
+I can’t easily hop on a plane or train and see my family.
+For context, it's a 16-21-hour flight from Munich to Manila, and from Manila to my hometown, it's maybe another 2 hours.
+The time difference is tough too—when I’m free to take calls, friends and family are asleep.
+It can get very lonely for people who aren’t from the country where they work.
+This is a common experience for many LLMs, especially those from Latin American or European countries who move to the U.S. or other European countries because they want to grow as lawyers.
+So you have to be open to new experiences and be honest with yourself about what you want.
+For me, I wanted to work on larger deals in a bigger market, so I took the leap.
+It is scary and difficult, so as a former mentor reminded me before I left for Germany, you need to be kinder to yourself, especially in your first few years in a new country.

 You are a Philippines-trained and New-York-licensed lawyer practicing law in Germany.
 Could you talk about the cultural nuances you encountered in your daily work?